sape-ru/enterprise-exception/docs/hde/en/dummies/global-exception.md

 different codes.
 For instance you can throw an exception "_No money - no honey!_" with the code **5**.
 And you want this code (and other `UserException` codes) become _global_...

-1. Create an abstract exception class for all your application exceptions.
+1. Create an abstract exception class (for instance let it be `AppException`) for all your application exceptions.
 It must extend **GlobalException**.
-1. Inside the class define the constant array `CLASS_CODE_LIST` with `UserException` fully qualified class name as its element key and a _class code_ as the element value:
+1. Inside the class define the constant array `CLASS_CODE_LIST` with `UserException` qualified namespaced class name as its element key and a _class code_ as the element value:

     ```php
     use MagicPush\EnterpriseException\GlobalException;